 We Build Relationships

-Main Street America remains a strong supporter of the annual nationwide United Way campaign.
+Main Street America Insurance remains a strong supporter of the annual nationwide United Way campaign.
 Each year, we donate nearly $100,000 to local United Way agencies (combined employee payroll deductions and company matches).
 Our local office fundraising events include bake sales and gift basket raffles.
-Our annual live auction at our Jacksonville, Fla., office features items donated by Main Street America’s company officers.
+Our annual live auction at our Jacksonville, Fla., office features items donated by Main Street America Insurance’s company officers.

 NGM Charitable Foundation and Austin Mutual Foundation

-Main Street America’s NGM Charitable Foundation supports local nonprofit organizations across the United States focused on health and welfare, educational, cultural and civic needs.
+Main Street America Insurance’s NGM Charitable Foundation supports local nonprofit organizations across the United States focused on health and welfare, educational, cultural and civic needs.
 The Foundation achieves this by making both corporate contributions and matching employee donations to non-profit organizations throughout our markets.

 The Austin Mutual Foundation, the nonprofit entity of our Austin Mutual Insurance Company, also donates to charitable causes throughout our Western Region states.